French Republican calendar: References to the calendar

 The "Coup of 18 Brumaire" or "Brumaire" was the coup d'état of Napoleon Bonaparte on 18 Brumaire An VIII (9 November 1799), which many historians consider to be the end of the French Revolution.
 Karl Marx's 1852 essay The Eighteenth Brumaire of Louis Bonaparte compares the coup d'état of 1851 of Louis Napoléon unfavorably to his uncle's earlier coup, with the statement "History repeats ... first as tragedy, then as farce".

 Another famous revolutionary date is 9 Thermidor An II (27 July 1794), the date the Convention turned against Maximilien Robespierre, who, along with others associated with the Mountain, was guillotined the following day.

 Émile Zola's novel Germinal takes its name from the calendar's month of Germinal.

 The seafood dish Lobster Thermidor was named after the 1891 play Thermidor, set during the Revolution.

 The French frigates of the Floréal class all bear names of Republican months.

-The months in J. R. R. Tolkien's Nûmenorean Calendar are those of the Republican Calendar, translated into Elvish language.
+Most of the months in J. R. R. Tolkien's Númenórean Calendar are those of the Republican Calendar, translated into Elvish language.

+In T Kingfisher's novel Illuminations, each chapter is set on a particular day and month, mostly in Thermidor, of the calendar.
+She explains her affection for the "delightful and rather absurd" calendar in the author's acknowledgements at the end of the book.